 Tin, together with rubber, formed the backbone of the Malayan/Malaysian economy for decades until the late 70s.

 (the other big time method was the kapal korek, or tin dredge).
 Those were the ore-some days.
-Now, many of these mines have been turned into recreational parks.
+Alas, falling prices of tin globally had devastated the industry and now, many of the old mines have been turned into recreational parks.

 note : stannum = chemical name for tin